okfn/opendatahandbook/glossary/en/terms/triple-store/index.md

 title: Triple store
 ---

-The 'triples' of {RDF} data can be stored in a specialised database, called a triple store, against which {queries} can be made in the query language {SPARQL}.
+The 'triples' of [RDF](/glossary/en/terms/rdf/) data can be stored in a specialised database, called a triple store, against which {queries} can be made in the query language [SPARQL](/glossary/en/terms/sparql/).